ExCiteS/communitymaps-help/_en/add-new-contribution.md

 Anonymous users can only add contributions to the project, but registered users are allowed to save new contributions as a draft and modify them later.
 Draft contributions can be finished and added to the project later.

-Please note that media files **can** be added either during the contributing process or when the contribution has been added to the project but users have to be registered to add media – this helps us to ensure inappropriate files are not uploaded.
+Media files **can** be added either during the contributing process or when the contribution has been added to the project but users have to be registered to add media – this helps us to ensure inappropriate files are not uploaded.

 ---